-The minimum grade requirement at A2 is ABB with most schools accepting only AAB or AAA and Cambridge requiring A*AA for 2010 entry.
-Medical schools generally give offers based on A-level grades, not UCAS points (so e.g. AAC would not substitute for an ABB offer).
+The minimum A level grade requirement is ABB with most schools accepting only AAB or AAA, and Cambridge currently requiring A*A*A. Medical schools generally give offers based on A level grades, not UCAS points (AAC would not substitute for an ABB offer, for example).

-The GCSE requirements vary from one school to another (check the appendix for these).
+The GCSE requirements vary from one school to another (check the specific requirements).
 It goes without saying that you have to have a very strong academic background to be considered (i.e. mostly A* and A grades).

-Some medical schools ask for a pass in other exams such as the UKCAT and BMAT exams (see section below).
+Most medical schools require you to pass an admissions exam such as UKCAT and BMAT (see Entry examinations below).
 For Oxbridge, you also need to fill in a specific entry form in addition to your UCAS form.
 Overseas students especially need to make sure that they read the university prospectuses very carefully to ensure that they meet all the specific entry requirements.

 Medical school applicants will also be tested on their non-academic qualities and qualifications.
 Personal attributes required to become a successful doctor will be examined through the UCAS form and also usually at interview.

 Medical applicants also need to demonstrate other interests outside the academic curriculum such as music and sports, which develop personal skills and make a more rounded individual.
-Teamwork and responsibility or leadership are key skills that need to be demonstrated through school clubs, societies, social groups, etc.
+Teamwork and responsibility or leadership are key skills that need to be demonstrated through participation in school clubs, societies and social groups, for exmaple.

-Before a medical school candidate can be admitted to university, he or she must complete a Criminal Records Bureau (CRB) check of previous convictions, and have been successfully vaccinated against Hepatitis B. This takes several months, as a test to show the vaccination has produced antibodies needs to be carried out 4-6 weeks after the vaccination.
+Before a medical school candidate can be admitted to university, he or she must complete a Disclosure and Barring Service (DBS) check for previous convictions, and have been successfully vaccinated against Hepatitis B, which requires three doses.
+Some universities may require other vaccinations, so check their requirements.

 The UCAS form

 All applications to UK medical schools need to be made via the UCAS website in the same way as any other university applications.
-The UCAS applications open in mid September and this years’ deadline is the 15th of October.
+The UCAS applications open in mid-September.

-Backup Applications: Biomedical Science, Pharmacology, Immunology, Biological Sciences, Zoology, and many more…
+Backup options: Biomedical Science, Pharmacology, Immunology, Biological Sciences, Zoology and many more.

 The importance of a well-prepared UCAS form cannot be overemphasised.
 Writing the full form will take AT LEAST a month of work.
-In preparation, you need to obtain the originals of all examination qualification certificates, or good quality photocopies, by the beginning of the Upper 6th year.
-The final version is submitted on-line.
+In preparation, you need to obtain the originals of all examination qualification certificates, or good-quality photocopies, by the beginning of your final year.
+The final version is submitted online.

-- Your Courses: you can only enter Medicine for 4 courses (see above)
+- Your courses: you can only apply for four medicine-related courses

-- Your education: details or schools, qualifications and grades
+- Your education: details of schools, qualifications and grades

 Personal statement – standing out from the crowd